Why I Created AwareFlow

 AwareFlow started as a personal project.
 It's becoming something bigger.
 I'm pursuing federal research funding through NIH and NSF to study subtle auditory habits at scale, trademark and patent protection to keep the mission focused, and partnerships with clinicians who work with misophonia-affected families.

-The long-term goal: a behavioral-wellness platform that supports real research while giving people tools to understand themselves with compassion.
+The long-term vision: a behavioral-wellness platform that supports real research while giving people tools to understand themselves with compassion.